lawrennd/snippets/_physics/includes/lagrange-multipliers-review.md

 \define{lagrangeMultipliersReview}

 \editme
+<!— TODO this needs a rewrite just as Lagrange multipliers, nothing to do with inaccessible game —>
 \subsection{Lagrange Multipliers: A Primer}

 \notes{In Lecture 3, we derived the maximum entropy production dynamics $\dot{\boldsymbol{\theta}} = -G(\boldsymbol{\theta})\boldsymbol{\theta}$ and noted this assumes the system structure automatically preserves marginal entropies.
 For more general cases, we need to **explicitly enforce** the conservation constraint $\sum h_i = C$.